kivattt/dotfiles/README.md

 ```
 export PATH=$PATH:/usr/local/go/bin
 ```
-Log out and back in again, do `go version` to verify it successfully installed
+Log out (Alt+E) and back in again, do `go version` to verify it successfully installed